Rok celebrates his 150th country on a sunny beach in the Bahamas

 2.5US$ for an orange, 1.5US$ for a lemon, 4.5US$ for a cucumber and 10US$ for a kilogram of apples.
 Prices for all other products were two to three times higher than those available globally, while the packaging dimensions were similar to those in the United States.
 Once I finally selected a portfolio of items that I considered essential and the most reasonably priced, I proceeded to pay 90US$ for a single bag of merchandise.

 It appears that during informal negotiations for various services, such as taxi rides, jet ski or car rentals, the quoted prices tend to be rounded to the nearest five or ten, while values in between are not considered.
-Statistically, the Bahamas is positioned as the third richest country in the Americas, following the United States and Canada.
-Nevertheless, I believe that the quality of life for the local residents does not correspond with this high economic ranking.

 Nassau highlights and landmarks

 The capital city, Nassau, is not particularly picturesque and it lacks real landmarks or attractions.
 Each morning, the Nassau Cruise Port is invaded by a considerable number of cruise tourists, who stroll to a downtown area bustling with souvenir shops, clothing and jewelry stores, bars, and various fast food outlets.
 The area is crowded until 5:00pm when most of the business close their doors and the transformation to a ghost town is immediate.
-Nassau is typical town that has been notably altered by the profound influence of the large volume of daily tourists.

 Fort Fincastle, strategically built atop Bennet’s Hill in 1793 to protect Nassau, is shaped like a paddle steamer.
 If it offered beautiful view to the old town and harbor in the past, the new US Embassy has been blocking the view since 2024.

-As we strolled around this area in the late afternoon, I didn’t notice any other visitors.
-A handful of street vendors were cleaning their stalls and getting ready for a well-deserved rest.
-In a conversation with the Bahamian woman, whose athletic build caught my attention, I learned about her struggles and the harsh realities of living on a basic salary, while contending with inflated prices for essential items.
+In a conversation with a Bahamian woman, whose athletic build caught my attention, I learned about her struggles and the harsh realities of living on a basic salary, while contending with inflated prices for essential items.
 With a weekly income of 220US$, it appears to be difficult for the average Bahamian to cover their daily expenses.

 Backpacking on New Providence Island

 New Providence is the most populous island in the Bahamas, containing more than 70% of the total population.
-It serves as the main commercial hub, also offering home to over 400 banks and trust companies, providing services for numerous off shore companies.
+It serves as the main commercial hub, also offering home to over 400 banks and trust companies and providing services for numerous off shore companies.
 Its hotels and the main port receive more than two thirds of 10 million-plus tourists who visit the country each year.

 Restricted access to public beaches

 Although the Bahamas is known as the perfect beach destination and public access to beaches is generally free and open to the public, the reality is very different.
 The most beautiful beaches are accessed only through private properties, hotels or resorts.
-I was struggling to find a path or a connection that would lead me to some beach areas, that are officially still open to the public.
+I was struggling to find a path or a connection that would lead me to some beach areas that are officially still open to the public.

 The first beach I explored was Cable Beach, renowned for its nearly 4-kilometer stretch of white sand.
 I parked my car in a neglected parking, alongside resort workers vehicles, and accessed the beach on a narrow street, just next to Sandals Royal Resorts.
 The beach was very narrow, limited by enclosures of abandoned or closed hotels.
 As I walked along the seaside, the sandy stretch of 10 to 15 meters was soon interrupted by boulders and hotels’ walls, preventing me from continuing a considerable distance along the shoreline.
 I missed shadow of palm trees.

 My exploration of Love Beach was even more bizarre.
 I attempted to locate alternative paths to reach the seaside walking or driving, but I was unsuccessful.
-A number of people in the vicinity seemed to lack any knowledge regarding how to approach the beach, reminding me, that there are many resorts blocking the way.
+A number of people in the vicinity seemed to lack any knowledge regarding how to approach the beach, reminding me that there are many resorts blocking the way.

 Cabbage Beach on the north coast of Paradise Island is the most stunning beach that I visited.
 The soft, powdery sand and clean, turquoise waters create a perfect environment for sunbathing.
 Although there are several resorts in proximity to the beach, a short walk away reveals a less crowded atmosphere.
 Vendors, offering cocktails, sun loungers and parasols, were not intrusive.
 I enjoyed stronger waves than on the other beaches, which provide a perfect opportunity for fun.